-The ISO Standard
+The ISO Standards

-The ISO-Standard of the Hot Disk® Method
+The ISO-Standards of the Hot Disk® Method

 What is a standard?